 Embedded NCM

-CDC Network Control Model (NCM) sets the networking performance standard for high-speed, next-gen mobile devices.
-MCCI authored the Experimental NCM (ENCM) specification, and is the primary contributor to and technical editor of the released CDC NCM specification.
+The USB CDC Network Control Model (NCM) sets the networking performance standard for high-speed, next-gen mobile devices.

 At the most basic level, modem-based products are throughput-restricted because the modem protocol CDC ACM (Abstract Control Model) uses PPP-encapsulated IP frames to communicate with the host PC.
 CDC NCM eliminates the overhead of CDC ACM and maximizes data flow to the handset.

 Once the switch from a modem architecture to a network architecture is made, the problem of frequent interrupts must be addressed because CDC Ethernet and CDC ECM transfer only a single frame per USB transfer.
 Every time a USB transfer finishes, the processor must stop what it is doing and service the interrupt.
 This is very costly in terms of performance and battery life.
-CDC NCM includes many Ethernet frames within a single USB transfer, thus reducing the interrupt burden substantially.
+CDC NCM includes many Ethernet frames within a single USB transfer, substantially reducing the interrupt burden.

 Further improvements brought by NCM: